By: Howard Melamed

 I think it is time that political correctness needs to yield to common sense and being polite.
 No one should fear or get upset about being wished Merry Christmas.

 Maybe somebody should say Merry Holidays or something.
-Or maybe a person that does not believe in religion to start with, would do justice by saying nothing.
+Or maybe a person that does not believe in religion to start with would do justice by saying nothing.
 Maybe they should say Happy Holiday on government or bank holidays, and leave alone those people that believe in Christmas to say whatever they want to say.

 Perhaps I think this way because throughout my elementary and high schooling in Montreal, I attended the Protestant School Board of Greater Montreal.
 From Kindergarten through High School, I was embraced in Christian practice, as were my fellow students who were mostly Jews.
 You see, Montreal schools were ( and still are) run by either the Catholic or Protestant Churches.
 The French Canadians, who were mostly Catholic of course attended the Catholic schools and the English Canadians, who were mostly Protestant, attended the Protestant School board of Greater Montreal.

 For Jews, well, we were not allowed in the Catholic Churches, and speaking mostly English. we were allowed to attend the Protestant schools.
 It was quite interesting because in my area of the city, the Protestant school was 99 percent Jewish.
 Yet, even so, we were taught in the same way as Christians, reading from the New Testament every morning and singing the hymns aloud, including Onward Christian Soldiers.
 In our non-secular environment, growing up Jewish and going to a Protestant school was a way of life.
 It would seem to most here in the United States as an impossibility.
-But to most here in the United States, Montreal is thought of as being near Spain. (reference to Geography not being the most popular topic in school here)
+But to most here in the United States, Montreal is thought of as being near Spain. (a reference to Geography not being the most popular topic in school here)

 So to you and your family, I wish you a healthy and happy Christmas, as well as a healthy and Happy New Year.
 It sincerely does come from my heart.
-And, as I light Hanukah candles please feel free to wish me a very Merry Christmas as well.
+And, as I light Hanukah candles, please feel free to wish me a very Merry Christmas as well.
 Oh, by the way, don’t stop singing Christmas carols.
 Maybe I will even join you in a couple of Latin ones I still remember….Let me see….

 “Adeste fideles laeti triumphantes.
 Venite, venite in Bethlehem.
 Natum videte Regem angelorum……..”